20 Instances of Death

 *

-The table in the dining room is covered with unopened mail, pill bottles, and old receipts.
+The table in the dining room is covered in unopened mail, orange pill bottles, old receipts.

-His neck cranes above the backside of the brown recliner - C-SPAN, volume maxed.
+His neck cranes above the backside of the recliner, C-SPAN, volume maxed.

-I sneak up behind his chair and drop a kiss on the top of his bald head, inhale Bay Rum.
+I sneak up and drop a kiss on his bald head, inhale Bay Rum.

 *

-I’ve been warned that dysphagia and cookies don’t mix, he says.
+The nurse warned me that dysphagia and cookies don’t mix, he reports.

-I’ve unpacked my enormous suitcase and a sleeve of Oreos.
+I’ve unpacked my enormous suitcase as well as a sleeve of Oreos.

-I plop onto the gold recliner and wiggle to get comfortable - it’s still stamped with the shape of my grandmother, gone a decade.
+I shift in the gold recliner, still stamped with the shape of Gigi, gone a decade.

 II

-Clever move - tricking me into introspection and examination - by offering up a dare.
+Clever move, tricking me into a lifetime of introspection by framing it as a dare.

 III